 * * *

-If there is anything for a man more pleasant than being awakened by light kisses on his neck from his wife as her hand gently rubs his dick through his pajamas, I’d like to know what it could be.
+If there is anything for a man more pleasant than being awakened by light kisses on his neck from his wife as her hand gently rubs his dick through his pajamas, I would like to know what it could be.

-When she saw she’d awakened me, she whispered, “Happy Christmas old man.”
+When she saw she awakened me, she whispered, “Happy Christmas old man.”
 I held her hand, pulling it closer.
 She added, “Can I open my present now?”

 I was quickly hard.
 I turned so I faced her.
 I grabbed her head and threw my tongue to hers, morning breath be damned.
 Neither of us cared.
 Now I had a raging hard-on and had to pee.
-I jumped up and ran to the bathroom, trying to soften enough to pee as I brushed my teeth.
+I jumped up and ran to the bathroom, trying, as I brushed my teeth, to will it to soften enough so I could pee.
 When I finished and returned, I closed the door and removed my pajama bottoms, left only in a t-shirt.

 Kait had moved the covers aside.
 She was on her back in her nightgown but pulled it up so I saw there were no knickers.
 We decided about a month earlier that we wanted a second child.
 I was ready.
 She spread her legs so I could eat her.
 It was the foreplay I think we both most relished.
 I loved tasting her and feeling her respond to my tongue.
 Smelling her.
 She did not disappoint.
 She was getting wet and her hips were moving as she held my head into her.